 If a founder is stepping back because of business success, then the emotion typically will be one of a job well done and pastures new.
 This is very different to the emotional state connected to the second or third reasons.
 In both, it may be a feeling that they have not been able to realise the dream that perhaps they have lived with for many years and therefore one of failure.

 The third reason can also be sign of a very mature and well thought through decision.
-This reason shows that the owner is able to understand where their strengths lie, and that perhaps running the business in the long term may not be one.
-Perhaps the most well known example of this is Google – the two original founders Larry Page and Sergey Brin recruited Eric Schmidt as their first CEO in 2001 some five years after Google was first conceived as a research project.
+This reason shows that the owner is able to understand where their strengths lie.
+Perhaps running the business in the long term may not be one of them.
+Perhaps the most well known example of this is Google.
+The two original founders Larry Page and Sergey Brin recruited Eric Schmidt as their first CEO in 2001 some five years after Google was first conceived as a research project.

 Business owners must learn to relinquish control

 Perhaps the business owner may see an opportunity to develop an individual from within the business to take over the running, ensuring a smooth and effective transition.
-This often happens within a family business as the business is handed down the generations, this, in itself, brings with it other challenges.
+This often happens within a family business.
+As the business is handed down the generations, which in itself brings other challenges.

 Stepping back from the day to day running of the business is a major decision for the founder.
 If this is done right, then it may be the best decision they ever make.